Wednesday, April 30, 2025

 Being Asian, Australian, and being called FOB when I was little as well...
 I feel like a proud cousin watching this.
 So happy for Vinh and this great opportunity to be on DoaCEO. 👏🏾🎊🙌🏾

-Vinh Giang is a renowned communication expert, magician, and keynote speaker known for blending magic principles with public speaking and leadership training.
+Vinh Giang is a renowned communication expert, magician, genius, and keynote speaker known for blending magic principles with public speaking and leadership training.
 With a background in entrepreneurship and performance, he teaches powerful communication techniques, emphasizing clarity, persuasion, and presence.
 His unique approach helps professionals enhance their influence, storytelling, and presentation skills by leveraging psychological insights and engaging delivery.
 Vinh has worked with global organizations, including Fortune 500 companies, and his TEDx talks have garnered widespread acclaim.
 Through his online courses and workshops, he empowers individuals to master the art of impactful communication, making complex concepts simple and memorable.

 Tuesday, April 1, 2025